-If protein shakes are just a part of your diet, maybe replacing a meal here and there or even a snack, they shouldn't cause any digestive issues.
+If protein shakes are just a part of your diet, maybe replacing a meal here and there or used occasionally as a snack, they shouldn't cause you any digestive issues.
 Having protein shakes several times a day, though, could bind you up.
 Certain components in protein beverages, such as too much protein, lactose or even gluten, are just some of the things that can leave you constipated.

 Lack of Fiber

 If you make a protein shake at home, you have the option of piling in lots of fresh produce to add some fiber.
 Many manufactured ready-to-drink protein shakes have very little fiber.
 When you don't have much fiber in your diet, food tends to travel through your gut at a delayed pace.
 Your bowels wind up squeezing out too much moisture, making your stools dry, hard and difficult to pass.
 If protein shakes make up a big part of your diet, have some fresh fruit, a veggie-rich salad or nuts occasionally.
-The extra fiber should get things moving.
+The extra fiber should provide constipation relief.

 Excessive Protein Intake